 Transcona Flower Arrangers meet the second Friday of the month at the Transcona Retired Citizen’s Centre, 328 Whittier Ave West, Winnipeg, MB from 1 pm to 3 pm.

 Contact: Lorene Schipper, President (204) 224-2356 or email firstname.lastname@example.org

 West Kildonan Horticultural Society

-Meetings are held at the West Kildonan Memorial Community Club, 346 Perth Ave. – 7:00pm
+Meetings are held the first Tuesday of the months February to June & September to October at the West Kildonan Memorial Community Club, 346 Perth Ave. – 7:00pm